 Data Visualization: A four- or five-course program that would be held in conjunction with the College of Arts, Media and Design Information Design graduate program to be developed.

-The Innovation Seminar is where students apply the skills acquired in their focus areas to their projects.
+The Media Innovation Studio is where students apply the skills acquired in their focus areas to their projects.
 Each semester a small group of four or five students meet for three hours in a seminar led by a faculty member.

-Students need 36 credits to graduate and a grade point average of 3.0.
+Students need 33 credits, nine courses and a grade point average of 3.0 to meet graduation requirements.